bersonconnor/BusinessCard/doc/README.md

 ```
 The algorithm takes into account that not all names are in the list by returning a line that matches the regular expression but is not contained in the list if a line that does not satisfy both conditions is not found.

+This implementation is extremely fast since the list, the slowest part, is only referenced when a line matches the regular expression.
+Additionally, since the name list is generally sorted by name commonality, the name is typically found without having to iterate over a significant portion of the name list.
+Furthermore, the application performed consistently on many examples using this algorithm.

+# Display<a name="display"></a>
+I chose to use the command line as an interface rather than a graphical user interface.
+Since the context of the problem is a business card scanner, the final application would be a mobile application where the parsed results from this application are sent to the proper destination on a mobile device.
+Since redirecting from standard-output is easier for a programmer than having to remove a graphical interface, I chose the command line as my front end.

 # Testing<a name="testing"></a>
 Testing of the application was completed by manually running odd/difficult examples, the three provided examples, and six more real business card examples.
 The provided examples and real business card examples can be found in text files [here](https://github.com/bersonconnor/BusinessCard/edit/master/src/example).